The Sheep Has Five Legs

 The Five-Legged Sheep (Le Mouton à cinq pattes) is a 1954 French comedy film directed by Henri Verneuil.
 It won the Golden Leopard at the Locarno International Film Festival and was nominated for the Academy Award for Best Story.
-It's considered a classic of French post-war cinema.

 Plot

-An old farmer whose five sons are quintuplets has hated them for over 20 years.
-After a visit from the villagers, they become convinced that the brothers should be reunited, and a search for the five brothers starts.
+An old farmer who has hated his five quintuplets for over twenty years is visited by villagers who believe they should be reunited, and a search for them begins.